Photographs of Winter in the White Mountains by Jim Salge

 Find out how Jim convinced that fox to pose for him!

-You can learn more about Jim and the images displayed below on his photography Web site: www.jimsalge.com/
+Jim Salge was our February 2011 featured photographer.
+You can learn more about him and the images displayed below on his photography Web site: www.jimsalge.com/